Christy-cyber/Election_Analysis_1/README.md

-# Election_Analysis_1
+# Colorado Election Analysis

-## Project Overview
+## Overview of Election Audit
-The Colorado Board of Elections requested the following tasks in order to complete the election audit of a recent election:
+The Colorado Board of Elections wanted to know if Python software would be a viable option for delivering and analyzing election results.
+They requested the following tasks in order to complete the election audit of a recent election using Python:

 1. Calculate the total number of votes
+2. Provide a complete list of counties
+3. Calculate voter turnout for each county
+4. Calculate percentage of votes for each county out of the total number of votes
+5. Provide the county with the hightest voter turnout
-2. Provide a complete list of candidates
+6. Provide a complete list of candidates
-3. Calculate the total number of votes that each candidate received
+7. Calculate the total number of votes that each candidate received
-4. Calculate the percentage of the total votes for each candidate
+8. Calculate the percentage of the total votes for each candidate
-5. Determine the winner of the elction based on popular vote
+9. Determine the winner of the elction based on popular vote

 ## Resources
-1. Data Source:  election_results.csv
+-  Data Source:  election_results.csv
-2. Software: Python 3.7.6; Visual Studio Code 1.63.2
+-  Software: Python 3.7.6; Visual Studio Code 1.63.2

-## Summary
+## Election Audit Results
 Analyses of the election results showed the following:
-- There were "x" votes cast in the election
+- There were 369,711 votes cast in the election

+- Counties included:
+    - Jefferson
+    - Denver
+    - Arapahoe

+- Results for each county were as follows:
+    - Jefferson County had 10.5% of the vote and 38,855 number of votes.
+    - Denver County had 82.8% of the vote and 306,055 number of votes.
+    - Arapahoe County had 6.7% of the vote and 24,801 number of votes.

+- County with the highest voter turnout:
+    - Denver

-- Candidates in the election included:
+- Candidates running in the election included:
-    - Candidate 1
-    - Candidate 2
+    - Charles Casper Stockham
-    - Candidate 3
+    - Diana DeGette
+    - Raymon Anthony Doane

 - Results for each candidate were as follows:
-    - Candidate 1 received "x%" of the vote and "y" number of votes.
+    - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-    - Candidate 2 received "x%" of the vote and "y" number of votes.
+    - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-    - Candidate 3 received "x%" of the vote and "y" number of votes.
+    - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 - The winner of the election was:
-    - Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.
+    - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-## Challenge Overview

-## Challenge Summary
+## Election Audit Summary
+Python software is a viable option for delivering and analyzing election results.
+Its versatility would also allow for results to be calculated on a smaller scale by precinct or on a larger scale by House Districts.
+Analyses could also be performed by party affiliation and other demographic data.